-As explained in "Registering and Verifying Tables" on page 54, one way to create metadata for the tables in a library is to use the Register tables feature of SAS Management Console.
+As explained in "Registering and Verifying Tables" on page 91, one way to create metadata for the tables in a library is to register the tables with SAS Management Console.
 You can also create this metadata programmatically by using PROC METALIB.
-In addition, PROC METALIB provides you with options for maintaining your table metadata that are not available in SAS Management Console.
-For example, by default PROC METALIB creates metadata definitions for any physical tables that are not registered in the metadata-for instance, tables that have been added since the table definitions were first created-and updates the table definitions for tables that have been altered since they were registered.
+PROC METALIB also provides options for maintaining your table metadata that are not available in SAS Management Console.
+For example, by default PROC METALIB registers metadata for any physical tables that are not already registered in the metadata and updates the table metadata for tables that have been altered since they were registered.